 Bluebells take a long time to get established, so if you come across a thick swathe of them it’s often a sign that you’re walking through an ancient woodland.
-Our rangers and gardeners take great care of these special flowers – read on to discover some of their favourite facts and top tips for growing your own bluebells at home.
+Discover the best places to see them near you.
+Plus, rangers and gardeners at these places take great care of these special flowers – read on to discover some of their top tips for growing your own bluebells at home.

 Top tips from our gardeners

-- Bluebell seeds can take four to five years to reach flowering size, so it’s better to buy bulbs.
+- Bluebell seeds can take several years to reach flowering size, so it’s better to buy bulbs.
 In spring you can get bluebells ‘in the green’ i.e. while they’re flowering, which many gardeners believe will have a better chance of getting established.
 Alternatively you can buy them as dry bulbs to plant in autumn.

 - You can buy bluebell plants from garden centres – just use our handy guide below to make sure you’re buying English rather than Spanish or hybrids.
 It’s illegal to pick or dig up wild bluebells so make sure your new plants have been cultivated by a reputable source, and that they haven’t been imported from abroad.